pxtl-clod/kriegspiel-tictactoe/PLAN.md

 This document contains incomplete plans for new features.
 When ready, they will be moved to TODO.

-## Name

-Rename to ksttt?
-KriegspielTicTacToe is too long.
-Ksttt for C# package?

-## AI player
-Implementing an AI player will require several steps

- - Clean API for AI player that only gives them legal commands available.
- - UI for adding an AI player.

-## Predefined gametypes
- - Define play-modes, list of boards.
- - Serializable config to json.
- - CLI commands
-    - load (loads existing saved game, gametype is persisted in there)
-    - new
-        - type (starts new game with predefined game-type)
-        - typefile (starts new game from game-type file)
-        - custom (starts new game usinq quick params for game-type)

 ## GUI
 Use Uno or Avalonia for a GUI.
 Google recommends Avalonia for sliding animations.